kabam-archived/kabam-plugin-room/README.md

 DELETE /api/rooms/:roomName
 ========================
-If current user have enought rights (have permission of `roomCreator`, for example), this route creates destroys this room
+If current user have enough rights (have permission of `roomCreator`, for example), this route creates destroys this room